 Trademark’s Golden Reign IPA is wonderfully is a hop-forward golden brew with citrus-centric flavor and tropical fruit undertones with a low bitterness—mimicking the high quality of Beachwood’s epic IPAs.
 And their citrus honey wheat brew, dubbed Long Hair Don’t Care, is what Ilana calls a “lawnmower beer”: so drinkable that you can pound away on the porch without falling off of it with its balanced blend of wheat and barley.

 Perhaps the best part about this is the fact of where it is located.
 While DTLB is filled with a plethora of craft beer bars and breweries, this stretch of Anaheim is in a definitive need of love and attention.
-And Millworks, owned and operated by Michelle Molina, has begun to lead the way with the purchasing of the Packard (and turning it into a music venue) as well as the property that Trademark will be leasing.

 As for the opening?
 The Steffens are aiming for November.